amoe/acceleratedcpp/exercise-notes.md

 first.

 I find it easier to use rbegin() and rend() to reverse the rule when it's being added to the stack.
 This makes the semantics like a queue.
+And actually Johnny Mathalope did the same solution.